 Clauses G 9.3.1, G9.3.2 compliance aren’t affected, as CosyWall does not deteriorate TPS wiring, all rubber insulated wiring is avoided and other wires do not overheat within CosyWall at legal current loads.
 (A1-5)

 External moisture (NZBC E2)

 CosyWall™ EWCIS complies with clause E2 via an Alternative Solution, utilizing similar methodology of Acceptable solution E2/AS1, clause 3 site assessment Weathertightness Risk Factors.(A1-1)

 CosyWall is installed dry, does not transfer water via wicking and, if soaked, dries within 30 days.(A1-2)

 The system does not affect existing building compliance with clauses E2.3.2, E2.3.5, as any cladding damage is re-insulated.
 CosyWall reduces possibility of water entering cavities and diminishes cavity condensation risk.
 (A1-3)

 Compliance with NZ Building Code (NZBC) clauses E3.2 (a) & (c) is not required for an altered existing building, but is achieved with CosyWall via E3/AS1 clause 1.1.1(a).
 The minimum Total R-values of R1.5 stipulated in E3/AS1, are exceeded with wall cavities >65mm with sheet or other claddings of higher R-value.

 CosyWall™ complies with NZBC section F2.3.1, as non-hazardous materials.
-It is low bio-persistent, formaldehyde free mineral wool, which is odourless and does not provide food for vermin.
+It is low bio-persistent with no added formaldehyde, which is odourless and does not provide food for vermin.
 The product does not represent a health risk to installers or occupiers of insulated buildings.
 Face masks and overalls should however be worn when working with all insulation or dusty drywall materials.